Like this short story? Here’s a link to my book of short stories

 “It’s like this, I charge my clients a monthly fee, you know? to attend my clinic.
 In addition, they pay twenty dollars for every pound they lose.
 I’ll donate the twenty dollar fee to a get-well fund for Maria.
 Well, I say get-well find, it’s technically a charity fund.
 That’s what they called it at the bank.”

 “Why would you do this?
 Maria is not your responsibility.”

-After a moment, I said, “You know Jen, I was in bad trouble once and a man saved me from… well from a terrible life.
+After a moment, I said, “Jen, I was in trouble once and a man saved me from a … a life of gang banging.
 I was just

 I looked away remembering.